 Affordable Food Hacks

-I wouldn’t be the Frugal Hen if I didn’t mention some money-saving tips to stretch your dollars.
+I wouldn’t be the Frugal Hen if I didn’t share some money-saving tips to help you stretch your dollars.
 And it all begins with a plan.
 Strategize your grocery shopping to make a big difference in your healthy food choices while sticking to your grocery budget.
 Also, remember to do your homework before you shop to score the best deals.

 By buying smart, cooking creatively, and making the most of every ingredient, you’ll strengthen your immunity without spending a fortune.
 Pack a lunch for work days or any other time you’ll be away from home.
 Not only does this save money, but it also gives you more control over what you eat.
 Let’s chat about smart tips to make your meals frugal and healthy.